daniiel-morales/Tarea2/README.md

 write in terminal << input value >>

-Then press enter for send the order to restaurant
+Then press enter for send the order to ESB that will comunicate to restaurant

 go to the restaurant service you will see